IsWaFF/devops/week5/README.md

 ## 17 Dec.
 __FINALLY__ I finish lunux branch on my roadmap .
 It was interesting learning experience.
 Also today began to learn git branch.

+## 18 Dec.
+Today I was reading about git branches